heckj/example-docc-project/README.md

 # --checkout-path /Users/heckj/src/example-docc-project \
 # --source-service github --source-service-base-url heckj/example-docc-project \

 ## Publishing Documentation

-Add your package to Swift Package Index to make it discoverable, and to host the documentation content.
+Add your package to [Swift Package Index](https://swiftpackageindex.com) to host the documentation and make it discoverable.
 You can also build the documentation and host it on GitHub Pages or any other static hosting service.
 This example project is set up to host the documentation on GitHub Pages, using the following command: